openstack/swift/doc/source/deployment_guide.rst

                                  concurrently.
 disable_fallocate    false       Disable "fast fail" fallocate checks if the
-                                 underlying filesystem does not support it. log_custom_handlers  None        Comma-separated list of functions to call to setup custom log handlers. eventlet_debug       false       If true, turn on debug logging for eventlet
+                                 underlying filesystem does not support it. log_max_line_length  0           Caps the length of log lines to the value given; no limit if set to 0, the default. log_custom_handlers  None        Comma-separated list of functions to call to setup custom log handlers. eventlet_debug       false       If true, turn on debug logging for eventlet